stacy89/Bamazon/README.md

 ### Installing

-Clone the repo and on your terminal where ever you want this to live and run this on the command line.
+Step 1: Clone the repo and on your terminal where ever you want it to live and run this on the command line.

 ```
 git clone https://github.com/stacy89/Bamazon.git
 ```

-Then run this to install all dependencies needed to run app
+Step 2: Then run this to install all dependencies needed to run app.
+Dependencies are mysql for database and inquirer for prompting users with specific questions

 ```
 npm install
 ```

-To start the app run this in the command line
+Step 3: Start the app by running this in the command line

 ```
 node bamazonCustomer.js